Czechia Energy Information

 Total energy consumption declined by an average of 1.1%/year between 2006 and 2016 to 41 Moe and remained roughly stable until 2019.
 In 2021, energy consumption increased by 4% to 3.9 Moe after a drop by 6% in 2020 due to the COVID-19 pandemic.

 Crude Oil Production

 Czechia is dependent on Russia for its oil supply, which is imported through the Druzhba pipeline ("Friendship" pipeline); deliveries were suspended in spring 2019 over oil contamination, affecting crude oil supply (resumption of oil deliveries in July 2019).
-In 2020, the country imported 6.1 Mt of crude oil (-20% on 2019 over pandemic-related transport restrictions); nearly half of crude oil imports came from Russia (50%), 18% from Kazakhstan and 16% from Azerbaijan (2021).
+In 2021, the country imported 6.8 Mt of crude oil (+11% on 2020); half of crude oil imports came from Russia (50%), 18% from Kazakhstan and 16% from Azerbaijan (2021).
 Since 1996, oil is also supplied from Germany through another oil pipeline (IKL) connected to the transalpine pipe (TAL) in Ingolstadt.

 Interactive Chart Czechia Crude Oil Production

 Oil Products Consumption

 Oil product consumption, which had been declining by 2.6%/year between 2008 and 2016, recovered in 2017 (+18%) and stabilised at around 9.3 Mt until 2019.
 After the important drop of 2020 (-10%) due to transport restrictions, oil product consumption rose by 10% back to its 2019 level.